azabelmena/ccom4086/numericalrepresentationincomputers/floatingpointnumbers.md

 multiplication do not form a group.
 In fact, both operations fail in associativity and with additive inverse; we have to not that infinities and `NaN`s have no inverses.
 Monotonicity also fails for floating point numbers for the same reasons inverses fail.
-Furhtermore, floating point multiplication does not distribute over flaoting point addition, due to overflow and rounding errors.
+Furthermore, floating point multiplication does not distribute over floating point addition, due to overflow and rounding errors.

 ## Floating Point in C.